aisichenko/install_python/README.md

 ## Step 2

-Install python3 64 bits by running the miniconda3 .exe file.
-When prompted, make sure to check the box "Add Anaconda to the system PATH environment variable".
+Install python3 64 bits by running the miniconda3 .exe file. :warning: **When prompted, make sure to check the box "Add Anaconda to the system PATH environment variable".** :warning:

 ## Step 3